Skip to content

 On this page

-🖨 Custom Commands
+🖨 Dash Commands

 DANGER

-Custom commands cannot be used directly within Minecraft.
+Dash commands cannot be used directly within Minecraft.
 They are only usable within your project files.

 Inside of this article, you will learn about the following topics:

-☑️ What is a custom command?
+☑️ What is a Dash command?

-☑️ How to install a custom command.
+☑️ How to install a Dash command.

-☑️ How to use a custom command.
+☑️ How to use a Dash command.

-☑️ How to write custom commands.
+☑️ How to write Dash commands.

 Basics

-Custom commands allow users to generate commands programmatically with JavaScript or TypeScript.
+Dash commands allow users to generate commands programmatically with JavaScript or TypeScript.
 They integrate seamlessly into bridge. by appearing alongside Minecraft's built-in commands within auto-completions.

 Installation